Back to Home

 5. Data Security Measures

-We implement industry-leading security measures to protect your personal data against unauthorized access, alteration, disclosure, or destruction.
+We implement appropriate security measures to protect your personal data against unauthorized access, alteration, disclosure, or destruction.

 5.1 Technical Security Measures